Can You Drink Too Much Water? How Overhydration Can Harm Your Health

 Endurance athletes are at high risk of overhydration as well.
 They often drink too much water before or after a triathlon or similar events.
 That’s why it’s incredibly important to pay attention to your body and hydrate effectively.

-Symptoms of overhydration include:
+Signs of overhydration include:

 Confusion or disorientation